wealthkernel/api-documentation-guides/docs/direct-debits/UI-Guidelines.md

 We would ask that you follow these guidelines as closely as possible.
 This will help avoid delay in gaining approval and also to prevent problems arising when regulators force change.

+For organization accounts, Direct Debit screens should display the **company name** instead of the full name (e.g. on confirmation and success screens).

 ## Page 1 - Bank account capture

 The first page must capture the back account to be used for the mandate.
 See the example below